Islamic Polyhedral Weights

 https://www.academia.edu/3542895/Islamic_Bronze_Weights_from_Caesarea_Maritima [Page 182 gives the numbers of each type]

 (This artcle has photographs of 13 dirham weights and 4 dinar "discoid" weights shaped like these.
-In addtion, it has 4 (not truncated) cubes, 7 small discoid dinar weights, 5 small brick-shaped weights, and then 58 small brick-shaped weights with some inscription.)
+In addition, it has 4 (not truncated) cubes, 7 small discoid dinar weights, 5 small brick-shaped weights, and then 58 small brick-shaped weights with some inscription.)

 Holland, Lionel.
 Weights and Weight-like Objects from Caesarea Maritima (WWOCM) 2009.
 Chapters 1, 2, 3.
 Available on Academia.edu: